A year ago.

 A space-faring civilisation, allied with the Nayabaru.
 There were no obvious benefits other than a comparable level of technology, but that alone made the matter a pressing concern.
 If the Nayabaru did not manage to incline the humans neutrally toward the kavkema, the comfortable status quo on Nekenalos could find itself first subtly, then intolerably slanted.

-It was a long moment later that Teranyina asked in a tone that made no secret of how little trust she was willing to invest in the answer: "When would you realistically anticipate their arrival?"
+It was a long moment later that Terenyira asked in a tone that made no secret of how little trust she was willing to invest in the answer: "When would you realistically anticipate their arrival?"

 "No earlier than half of their orbit around the star," Valcen reasoned.

-"You can expect me be back in Katal before then," Teranyina assured.
+"You can expect me be back in Katal before then," Terenyira assured.
 "I ask you take note of what it is you think you know about these creatures.
 You have at least sixty days for the project, likely longer.
 If the knowledge proves valuable in practise, I will see how I can repay you.
 If it proves actively misleading or harmful-"

 "I have no interest in sabotaging our relationship, Karesejat," Valcen reminded, gently, his alarm at the line of thought driving him to dare interrupt her narrative.